Yanislav-Asenov/CSharpDBFundamentals/README.md

 # CSharpDBFundamentals
-Containing exercices(homeworks) from all courses in this module @SoftUni <br>
+Containing exercices(homeworks) from all courses in this module @SoftUni
-Conditions for the exercices can be found at https://softuni.bg/trainings/1550/databases-basics-ms-sql-server-january-2017